sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Biology/What are genetic disorders. List different types of genetic disorders..md

 These are caused by abnormalities in the structure or number of chromosomes.
 Examples of chromosomal disorders include: Down syndrome, Turner syndrome.

 **Multifactorial inheritance disorders:**
 These are caused by a combination of genetic and environmental factors.
-Examples of multifactorial inheritance disorders include: Heart disease, cancer,
+Examples of multifactorial inheritance disorders include: Heart disease, cancer, Diabetes